Augmentation varieties and disk potentials III: Introduction

 As a corollary of Theorem \ref{augpot} we show the existence of infinitely many Legendrian tori in odd dimensional spheres with the standard contact structure which are pair-wise non-isotopic.
-In the case of the lifts of Vianna tori and the tori in Chanda-Hirschi-Wang \cite{chw:tori}, invariance of the augmentation variety under Legendrian isotopy implies that these Legendrian tori are non-isotopic. \begin{corollary}(Corollary \ref{lotsofleg} below) An odd-dimensional sphere with standard contact structure, $(S^{2n-1},\xi_{std})$, has infinitely many Legendrian tori which are not Legendrian isotopic to each other. \end{corollary}
+In the case of the lifts of Vianna tori and the tori in Chanda-Hirschi-Wang \cite{chw:tori}, invariance of the augmentation variety under Legendrian isotopy implies that these Legendrian tori are non-isotopic.

+\begin{corollary}(Corollary \ref{lotsofleg} below) For $n > 1$, an odd-dimensional sphere with standard contact structure $(S^{2n-1},\xi_{std})$ has infinitely many Legendrian tori which are not Legendrian isotopic to each other. \end{corollary}

 The examples of disconnected Legendrians in Theorem \ref{partitions} show that for disconnected Legendrians the augmentation variety may be reducible, and so not directly related to the Maurer-Cartan space for the Lagrangian projection.
 In some cases, we may also compute the geometric augmentation variety: